 Allocation of Income, Gain, Loss and Deduction.
 In general, if we have a net profit, our items of income, gain, loss and deduction will be allocated among the general partner and the unitholders in accordance with their percentage interests in us.
 At any time that distributions are made to the common units in excess of distributions to the subordinated units, or incentive distributions are made to the general partner, gross income will be allocated to the recipients to the extent of these distributions.
-If we have a net loss for the entire year, that loss will be allocated first to the general partner and the unitholders in accordance with their percentage interests and, second, to the general partner.
+If we have a net loss for the entire year, that loss will be allocated first to the general partner and the unitholders in accordance with their percentage interests in us to the extent of their positive capital accounts and, second, to the general partner.